Use Sports Psychology to Evaluate Performance

 For example, a basketball player records a double-double, she might view her performance as successful.
 Conversely, if she scored 15 points but only recorded nine assists, she might give herself a failing grade.

+Likewise, a tennis player may see success as a win and a loss as a failure, no matter how highly ranked their opponent.
 Or a hockey player may equate success with scoring one or more goals in a game.
 A game without a goal is then viewed as failure.

 As you can guess, there is a problem with a pass/ fail grading system.
 With a limited view of success, your confidence will rise and fall according to whether or not you achieve a pre-ordained number.